GrieferAtWork/KOSmk4/kos/include/arm-kos/README.md

 **\[4\]** `ldaex` + `stlex`:
 > Same as **\[3\]**, except that `dmb ish` can be omitted, and `ldaex` + `stlex` are used instead of `ldrex` + `strex`.

+### Cache control

+TODO: This seems to be on the level of atomics when it comes to complexity

+Figure this out and document here (for reference: `linux:/arch/arm/mm/cache-*`)